 - Learn more about St. Ignatius and the Jesuit Order and/or read this biography by John Farrow, St. Ignatius of Loyola.

 - If you have never done so, consider making the Spiritual Exercises.
-You can find it online here or you may purchase a copy from Catholic First.
+You can find it online here or you may purchase a copy from Amazon.

 - The Jesuits at Georgetown have a collection of St. Ignatius' Letters and Instructions to his fellow Jesuits.
 Much of his spiritual teaching is found in his letters and is considered an important source of Jesuit spirituality.
 If you are interested in reading them click here.

 - St. Ignatius founded his Society to give the greatest possible service to the Church and to the Pope.
 In addition to vows of poverty, chastity and obedience, Jesuits take a special vow of loyalty to the Pope.
 Today would be a good time to say a prayer for Pope Francis.

 - In the Spiritual Exercise, St. Ignatius strongly recommends making a daily examination of conscience.
 If this is not part of your schedule today would be a good time to start.